Roshini-Sugumaran/Roshini-Sugumaran/README.md

 - 📫 How to reach me: [roshinisugumaran@outlook.com](roshinisugumaran@outlook.com)
 - ⚡ Fun fact: I can solve a Rubik's cube in under a minute!

-## 📚 My Writing & Content

-I also enjoy sharing my knowledge through writing and blogging.
-Here are some of my latest posts:

 ## 📫 Connect with Me

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/roshini sugumaran)
+Feel free to reach out to me on [LinkedIn]
-## 🛠️ Tools I Use